timescale/docs/cloud/cloud-multi-node.md

 		`Advanced options` to configure your service as a multi-node cluster.
 1. In the `Create a service` page, select the `multi-node` service type.
 1. Choose your preferred region, or accept the default region of `us-east-1`.
-1. Accept the default for the data nodes, or click `change` to choose the number of data nodes, and their compute and disk size.
+1. Accept the default for the data nodes, or click `Change` to choose the number of data nodes, and their compute and disk size.
-1. Accept the default for the access node, or click `change` to choose the compute and disk size.
+1. Accept the default for the access node, or click `Change` to choose the compute and disk size.
-1. Click `create service`.
+1. Click `Create service`.
 Take a note of the service information, you need these details to connect to your multi-node cluster.
 The service takes a few minutes to start up.
 1. When the service is ready, you can see the service in the Service Overview